spiraldown/Image_blur/README.md

 # **Image Blur**

-Code written in Ruby that provides interaction with a Doge.
-This was an assignment that was completed while attneding the University of Denver Full Stack Web Developer Bootcamp.
+Assignment from the University of Denver Full Stack Web Developer Bootcamp.
+We were to create code that would take the input provided on a two dimensional array and output it as it was entered.